TheGammelgalopper/TheGammelgalopper.github.io/_posts/2018-5-17-proxmox_add_a_raspberrypi_as_a_third_node.md

 * update system

-Then perform these 10 steps to "add" your Pi to the cluster: connect second network interface and add ip in 10.10.11.0/24 range make sure that the hosts config in /etc/hosts is equal between all proxmox hosts Install corosync with apt-get install corosync copy over one existing corosync config from another host via scp <ipofexistingnode>:/etc/corosync/* /etc/corosync add the pi to the corosync config as a new node, set the config version to something higher copy this new corosync config to the other hosts (you can use scp) restart corosync on the first node in the config (ssh <ipOfFirstNode> systemctl restart corosync) restart corosync on the other nodes in ascending order start corosync on the pi with systemctl start corosync run corosync-quorumtool to check Qourum!
+Then perform these 10 steps to "add" your Pi to the cluster:

+1. connect second network interface and add ip in 10.10.11.0/24 range
+2. make sure that the hosts config in `/etc/hosts` is equal between all proxmox hosts
+3. Install corosync with `apt-get install corosync`
+4. copy over one existing corosync config from another host via `scp <ipofexistingnode>:/etc/corosync/* /etc/corosync`
+5. add the pi to the corosync config as a new node, set the config version to something higher
+6. copy this new corosync config to the other hosts (you can use scp)
+7. restart corosync on the first node in the config (`ssh <ipOfFirstNode> systemctl restart corosync`)
+8. restart corosync on the other nodes in ascending order
+9. start corosync on the pi with `systemctl start corosync`
+10. run `corosync-quorumtool` to check Qourum!
 Shutdown one node to test functionality, you might need to restart corosync if it doesn't work on first try!

 Et voilà, you should have three nodes showing up in the gui as well!
 Keep in mind that the Pi will always show a red "X", as there is nothing installed which would enable virtualization.
 I know that this solution is far from pretty and not recommended, but for home use it completely does its job...

-WARNING
+**UPDATE**

+After an update from 5.1 to 5.2 there was no creation of new VMs possible!

+Solution: Create a folder with the name of the pi-node in `/etc/pve/nodes` and copy the `ssl.pem` from another node.

+**WARNING
-pve-manager (the virtualization manager) is missing so don't add the pi to /etc/pve/corosync.conf If a new node is added the pve-manager will overwrite /etc/corosync/corosync.conf I give no guarantee so everything above is at your own risk!
+* pve-manager (the virtualization manager) is missing so don't add the pi to /etc/pve/corosync.conf
+* If a new node is added the pve-manager will overwrite /etc/corosync/corosync.conf
+* I give no guarantee so everything above is at your own risk!**